ivanzmilic/taipss/README.md

 19/04 - Handson 01: Python and data visualization

+23/04 - Lecture 02: Concepts of stellar luminosity and color.
+Main equations of stellar structure and evolution.
+Timescales of stellar processes.

+26/04 - Handson 02: Calculational exercises on the equations of stellar structure.

 ## Git Repo Organization:

 #### /slides folder has the lecture (and, when needed, exercise) .pdfs